 Numerous organizations and publications have recognized Hawgood’s scientific contributions over the past few decades.
 Hawgood is a member of the American Academy of Pediatrics and the American Association of Physicians, and in 2010 was elected to the Institute of Medicine (IOM), part of the National Academy of Sciences.

-Hawgood has maintained an active presence in clinical medicine, including serving first as division chief of the Division of Neonatology, then as chair of Pediatrics and physician-in-chief of the UCSF Benioff Children’s Hospital prior to becoming dean.
-He is the president of the UCSF Medical Group, the faculty association that represents more than 1,800 UCSF physicians.
+Hawgood has maintained an active presence in clinical medicine, including serving first as division chief of the Division of Neonatology, then as chair of Pediatrics and physician-in-chief of the UCSF Benioff Children’s Hospital prior to becoming dean and chancellor.
+He was also president of the UCSF Medical Group, the faculty association that represents more than 1,800 UCSF physicians.

-Hawgood is still dean of the School of Medicine, overseeing an organization with an operating budget of more than $1.7 billion, nearly 8,000 faculty and staff, and around 3,655 medical and graduate students, residents, fellows and postdoctoral scholars.
+As dean of the School of Medicine, he was overseeing an organization with an operating budget of more than $1.7 billion, nearly 8,000 faculty and staff, and around 3,655 medical and graduate students, residents, fellows and postdoctoral scholars.